-A TL’s Perspective on MLK Day of Service in 3 PITWs
+A Team Leaders’s Perspective on MLK Day of Service in 3 PITWs

 Each year, City Year’s Martin Luther King Jr Day of Service celebrates the legacy of Dr. King by mobilizing thousands of Americorps members and community volunteers in a “day on” of physical service.
 This year, the incredible school I served my first corps year at (as well as my current Team Leader year) was selected for our large-scale beautification project.
 I cannot adequately express my appreciation for the time and heart that was poured into this event.
 However, I can try to summarize the day in the following 3 PITWs (bing):